antfu/talks/2024-10-19/src/slides.md

 </div>

 <!--
-Just like the example we mentioned earlier, the term "Yak Shaving" refers to a series of task chains that are triggered in the process of solving a problem, resulting in deviating from the original goal.
-It is said that this term originated from a short film at MIT, in which the character was constantly interrupted by secondary tasks in order to complete a certain task, and eventually, like our previous example, found themselves shaving a yak.
-This term usually carries a negative connotation and is often used to educate people to stay focused on the goal and avoid getting lost in endless details.
+Just like the example we mentioned earlier, the term "Yak Shaving" refers to [click] a series of task chains that are triggered in the process of solving a problem, resulting [click] in deviating from the original goal. [click] This term usually carries a negative connotation and is often used to educate people to stay focused on the goal and avoid getting lost in endless details.

 [click] This term also has a similar saying, called "Down to the Rabbit Hole."

-[click] Although this term is often used in a derogatory sense, what if we consider it from another perspective?
+Although this term is often used in a derogatory sense, what if we consider it from another perspective?
 What if we were able to accomplish all the things we mentioned?
 Wouldn't we potentially come up with a completely new solution?

 Of course, we know that these things have a considerable level of complexity, and it is impossible to complete them on our own in a short period of time.
 It is easy to get lost in this process and eventually give up.